 Criminal Charges for Business & Financial Offenses

-White collar crime refers to nonviolent, financially motivated crimes.
-Many white collar crimes and fraudulent schemes are committed by "white collar" professionals or by people who work for a government agency, but not all of them.
-Some of the people who commit white collar crimes, such as counterfeiting or identity theft, do not wear a suit and tie to work as the term implies.
-Still, white collar charges are often brought against certain kinds of defendants.
+The term white collar crime refers to nonviolent, financially motivated crimes.
+Many are committed by "white collar" professionals or by people who work for a government agency, but not all of them.
+Some people accused of committing white collar crimes, such as counterfeiting or identity theft, do not wear a suit and tie to work as the term implies.

 White collar charges are often brought against: